CoderClass/interview-prep-w2-nmhung/README.md

     We only care about the most significant portion of complexity.
   - When we search element in an array, if it odered, then O(log n) (binary search), if it unordered then O(n).

-- [ ] Visit http://bigocheatsheet.com/ and think about how useful it could be to you
+- [x] Visit http://bigocheatsheet.com/ and think about how useful it could be to you
   - This sheet makes more sense to me now.
-- [ ] Watch LogN in 5m: https://www.youtube.com/watch?v=kjDR1NBB9MU
+- [x] Watch LogN in 5m: https://www.youtube.com/watch?v=kjDR1NBB9MU
-  - I have learned that...
+  - I have learned that binary search in array take O(log n).

 **Hashtables**